aviart/gd-star-rating/trunk/readme.txt

 = WordPress MU =
 * Minimal version supported: 2.8.1
+* Support for WPMU is only partial, not everything works as it should be.

 = Browser Notice =
 * Multi review feature on administration Post Edit page will not work properly with IE6 browsers.